Texas Hog Plum

 Maintenance

 Naturally lanky and sparsely-branched, it can be pruned to a more compact shape if desired.
-Texas Hog Plum is disease resistant and will grow in dry soils.
-It Is winter hardy as fall as Dallas.
-Propagation: Seed, Semi-hardwood tip cuttings.
+Good for hot, dry locations.
+It Is winter hardy as far as Dallas.
+WARNING: possibly toxic to humans.
+Propagation: seed, semi-hardwood cutting.

 Comments

 Blooms March-July.
-Texas Hog Plum is a small, thicket-forming shrub with snakeskin patterned bark.
+A small, thicket-forming shrub with snakeskin patterned bark.
 The branches form a zig zag structure, with small, grayish-green, glossy leaves and small yellow flowers.
-The fruit is eaten by birds and other wildlife, and the plant also provides an important habitat for them.
+The fruit is a capsule.